SOFIE-project/ARD-Implementation/README.md

 The smart contract VulnerabilityRegistry stores records of IT security vulnerabilities.
 A state machine identifies the state of progress of a particular vulnerability, from its creation to its resolution.
 This provides a transparent, immutable and decentralized support to the responsible disclosure process.

 The actors in our scenario are:
-- The Researcher, who discovers and stores a new vulnerability record
+- The Expert, who discovers and stores a new vulnerability record
 - The Authority, who accepts, or refuses, a vulnerability record
 - The Vendor, the organization suffering of the vulnerability